hapax/hapax.github.io/assets/teaching.md

 That would take a lot of money, a lot of time, and a lot of collaboration with the professional navigators, people who know the landscape and use the trails.
+I can see why they're reluctant.

+But as in my hiking analogy, good mathematical skills are hugely important to society as a whole.
+I'm not talking about basic numeracy, like the ability to understand your tax returns or compute a tip.
+I'm talking about dealing with the ongoing effects of climate change, big data, artificial intelligence, personalised medicine, to name a few.
+The stakes couldn't be higher.

 ## The role of beauty